-\\Students participating in VOA HS seat based program are expected to attend school and be in his/her assigned class(es) during scheduled school days.
-ISP students must meet the program requirements of weekly teacher contact time.
+Students participating in VOA HS seat based program are expected to attend school and be in his/her assigned class(es) during scheduled school days.
+ISP students must meet the program requirements of meeting with the ISP coordinator at the agreed weekly appointment.

 IMPORTANT: If a student chooses not to attend scheduled classes, VOA HS will convene student's family and staff to determine other placement options.
-Excessive absences/non-participation days may result in a truancy petition being filed with the Hennepin County Juvenile Court system.
+Excessive absences/nonparticipation days may result in a truancy petition being filed with the Hennepin County Juvenile Court system.
 Students are required to make up all missed work due to absence.
 Any student not participating in class, such as sleeping or leaving the classroom for an extended period of time may be marked absent for that class period.
 Under extenuating circumstances, a student may earn credit even though he/she has numerous absences.
-Appeals to earn credit with excessive absences may be made to the teacher before the end of each quarter.
+Appeals to earn credit with excessive absences may 9 made to the teacher before the end of each quarter.
 All teachers have grading and appeal processes publicly displayed in their classrooms.

-\\If a student must be absent, a parent/guardian must call 612-375-0700.
+If a student must be absent, a parent/guardian must call 612-375-0700.